undergrad-partner-school

 Career Counselling

 At Chattahoochee Valley Community College, there is both group career counseling for all students and individual career counseling for all students.
 There are a library, a job bank, and job fairs.
-The school has campus employer recruitment for all the students.
+There is campus employer recruitment for all the students.

 FAQ